programiranje2fon/labs9/src/assignment_text.md

 Extend class **Book** as follows:

 1. The initial value for the **title** attribute is an empty String ("").
 2. Edit the **set method for the title attribute** so that the title can not be NULL.
-If NULL is passed as the parameter value, throw an **unchecked exception** with message "Title can not be NULL".
+If NULL is passed as the parameter value, throw an **unchecked exception** with message "Title cannot be NULL".

 Modify the **TestBook** class so that the title of the (existing) book object is set to NULL.
 Catch the unchecked exception thrown by the **setTitle** method and print the error message in the console.

 Extend class **Book** as follows:

 1. Modify the **set method for the year attribute**.
-If the value passed to the method is not in the range from 1950 (including this year) to the current year, throw a **checked exception** with the message "The year is not in the appropriate range".
+If the value passed to the method is not in the range from 1950 (including this year) to the current year, throw a **checked exception** with the message "Year is not in the appropriate range".

 Modify the **TestBook** class so that the year of publication of the (existing) book object is set to 2015.
 Catch the exception that may be thrown by the method **setYear** and if the exception is thrown, print the error message in the console.
 <br><br>